jpreardon/float-plan/WORKLOG.md

 - Rename crew_plans table to crew_trips.
 Change foreign key names to match primary keys.
 Remove extra foreign key specs in models.
 - Fill in skipped tests
   - Test: Ensure that admins can see the edit link on the plan show page.
+  - Test: Ensure some actions are restricted to skippers and admins on plans controller.

 ## 2019-05-28